jbm9/argali/code/src/targets/nucleo_f413zh/README.md

 DMA 1 Stream 1 is used for USART RX.

 DMA 1 Stream 5 is used by DAC.

+DMA 1 Stream 6 is used for the dump console TX.

 ### DMA 2